Iteranya/AiWebCraft/README.md

 # AI Website Builder (No UI Skills Required) 🤖💅
 (((I mean, if you're using it for front end dev use ***Some*** UI Skill would be required))

 A website builder crafted by someone who **actively refuses** ((Look I just don't have the time okay???)) to learn HTML, CSS, or JS.
 Why bother when AI can do it for you?
 Built with Replit ((Like, 99% by Replit)), Vite, and pure spite for front-end development.
-Inspired by [Deepsite AI](https://huggingface.co/spaces/enzostvs/deepsite) ((And many others, but this one is open source!!)).
+Inspired by [Deepsite AI](https://huggingface.co/spaces/enzostvs/deepsite) ((And many others, but Deepsite is open source!!)).

 ---